The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Methods

 \section{Methods}

-We utlilize PINOCCHIO (PINpointing Orbit Crossing Collapsed HIerarchical Objects), which is a code based on Lagrangian Perturbation Theory (LPT) (Moutarde et al. 1991; Buchert \& Ehlers 1993; Catelan 1995) for the fast generation of catalogs of dark matter halos in cosmological volumes.
-LPT (recently reviewed in Monaco 2016) is a perturbative approach to the evolution of overdensities in a matter-dominated Universe.
+We utlilize PINOCCHIO (PINpointing Orbit Crossing Collapsed HIerarchical Objects), which is a code based on Lagrangian Perturbation Theory (LPT) (Moutarde et al. 1991; Buchert \& Ehlers 1993; Catelan 1995)

+for the fast generation of catalogs of dark matter halos in cosmological volumes.
+LPT (see review by Monaco 2016) is a perturbative approach to the evolution of overdensities in a matter-dominated Universe.
 It is based on the Lagrangian description of fluid dynamics, and its validity is mainly limited to laminar flows, where the orbits of mass elements do not cross.
 As such, this is ideal to describe the early universe, characterised by a limited degree of non-linearity.
-Starting from a realization of a Gaussian density field in a box sampled by $N^3$ particles, using an ellipsoidal collapse model, PINOCCHIO computes the time at which each particle is expected to suffer gravitational collapse (i.e., ``orbit crossing,'' when the map from initial, Lagrangian, to final, Eulerian positions becomes multivalued), then collects the collapsed particles into halos with an algorithm that mimics their hierarchical clustering.
+Starting from a realization of a Gaussian density field in a box sampled by $N^3$ particles,

+using an ellipsoidal collapse model, PINOCCHIO computes the time at which each particle is expected to suffer gravitational collapse (i.e., ``orbit crossing,'' when the map from initial, Lagrangian, to final, Eulerian positions becomes multivalued), then collects the collapsed particles into halos with an algorithm that mimics their hierarchical clustering.
 The result is a catalog of dark matter halos with known mass, position, velocity and merger history.